What to Do With an Inheritance: A Guide to Honoring the Past and Planning Your Future

 The timing of when you sell, distribute, or reinvest can make a real difference.
 This is one of the clearest cases where coordinating with both a financial planner and a tax professional pays off.

-Everyone comes to the table with different financial situations, different timelines, and different emotional relationships to the money and the person who left it.
-A shared piece of real estate, in particular, can surface disagreements that were never there before.
+Everyone comes to the table with entirely different financial realities, different personal timelines, and distinct emotional relationships to both the money and the person who left it.
+A shared piece of real estate, in particular, can surface profound disagreements that were never there before.

 I want to be direct about this, because I think it's often misunderstood.